-Note: If the Backburner Web Monitor returns an error message indicating "queue control is needed for the requested operation," it indicates a Backburner Windows Monitor is already connected to the Backburner Manager.
-To obtain queue control, disconnect the Backburner Windows Monitor from the manager.
-For a more complete discussion, see "Obtaining Queue Control" on page 14.
+NOTE If the Backburner Web Monitor returns a message indicating queue control is needed, it indicates a Backburner Windows Monitor is already connected to the Backburner Manager.
+Wait a few moments, then try the operation again.
+The Web Monitor automatically obtains queue control when needed.